-In comparison with other popular platforms, Magento 2 seemingly outperforms most of them since it provides features of scalability and improved performance along with security and maintenance.
+In comparison with other popular platforms, Magento 2 seemingly outperforms most of them since it provides features of scalability and improved performance along with security, B2B features, and maintenance.
 That’s probably one of the reasons why merchants are flocking to Magento 2 recently, based on our recent report.
 Consider several popular migrations to Magento:

 Besides, if you are an existing user of Magento 1 and you’ve already felt the urge to upgrade from Magento 1 to Magento 2, have a look at our Magento 1 to Magento 2 migration provided by LitExtension.
 The newest version of Magento 2 is ultra-fast, secure, more reliable, and really worth upgrading to.

 Let’s explore the features of the advancing platform by migration to Magento 2 with LitExtension.

 We hope this article is as lucid as it should be.
 If you have any questions regarding it, please let us know at firstname.lastname@example.org or directly talk to our live chat supporters at LitExtension.